bridgesense/pandoc-book-doctor/README.md

 |- images/       # Images folder
 |  |- cover.png  # Cover page for epub
 ```
-You'll also want to review these files and add additional ones as needed.
+You'll also want to review, change and add additional files as needed.
 Please,
 keep in mind that the starting numbers of each new file are important, as this will dictate
 the order in which the documents are compiled by Pandoc.